Buddhism and Chinese Thought – “The Most Interesting Intellectual Synthesis in East Asian History”

 Encounter between Buddhist and Chinese thought

-I am now turning to Rein Raud’s Asian Worldviews” also published in 2021, to cover the interaction between Buddhist Mahayana thought and Chinese thought, primarily Daoist thought, as texts entered China from 150 CE onwards.
+I am now turning to Rein Raud’s Asian Worldviews” also published in 2021, to look into the interaction between Buddhist Mahayana thought and Chinese thought, primarily Daoist thought, as texts entered China from 150 CE onwards.

 Texts and translations

 And yet, as Christine Mollier’s Buddhism and Taoism Face to Face argues convincingly, when Buddhist teachings entered China, the Chinese struggled to see a difference between these and their own Daoist teachings.
 Buddhist sutras were plagiarised by Daoists, and Daoist scriptures were plagiarised by Buddhists.
 All that was needed was to replace “preached by the Buddha” by “preached by Lord Lao,” and vice versa.
 Daoists told a story whereby Laozi had gone west all the way to India, and after his death, had been reincarnated as the Buddha.
-Buddhists, on the other hand, had responded by saying that Laozi had been sent by the Buddha to teach Buddhism under the name of Daoism to the Chinese.
+Buddhists, on the other hand, responded by saying that Laozi had been sent by the Buddha to teach Buddhism under the name of Daoism to the Chinese.
 And the period Mollier’s research covers goes far beyond the first centuries of the common era.
-It goes all the way to the beginning of the Tang dynasty in the seventh century CE.
-Mollier, however, focused exclusively on ritual practices with a specific aim – salvation through complete abstinence from food, protecting oneself from witchcraft, or achieving longevity, and did not include cosmological concepts such as Dao, and mystical practices such as the cultivation of wu-wei, zhiran, etc., key concepts associated with Classical Daoism.
+It goes all the way to the beginning of the Tang dynasty, and even, in one case, to the 14th century.
+Mollier, however, focuses exclusively on ritual practices with a specific aim – salvation through complete abstinence from food, protecting oneself from witchcraft, or achieving longevity, and did not include cosmological concepts such as Dao, and mystical practices such as the cultivation of wuwei, zhiran, etc., key concepts associated with Classical Daoism.

 Difficulties in translation produced conceptual innovation